mha4065/dnsbrute/README.md

 ## Usage

 ### Basic Usage
-`dnsbrute -d domain.tld -w wordlist -r ~/.resolvers`
+`./dnsbrute -d domain.tld -w wordlist -r ~/.resolvers`

 ### Tool Options
 - `-d` : Target domain.tld
 - `-w` : Specify a wordlist
+- `-l` : Specify a wordlist as DNSGen wordlist
+- `-c` : If you have done subdomain enumeration, please enter your subdomains (if you enter subdomains, the script will not do subdomain enumeration)
+- `-i` : Adding non-resolved subdomains along with resolved subdomains as input to DNSGen
 - `-r` : Specify a list of resolvers
-- `-i` : Adding non-resolved subdomains along with resolved subdomains as input to DNSGen
-- `-c` : If you have done subdomain enumeration, please enter your subdomains (if you enter subdomains, the script will not do subdomain enumeration)
-- `-l` : Specify a wordlist as DNSGen wordlist
+- `-m` : Path to the massdns binary
 - `-s` : To run the script in silent mode
 - `-o` : To write output to a file instead of the terminal
 - `-h` : To show help message